-Steel Frame Design Results

-From this dialog, selections can be made in order to create a summary of steel frame design check results for all or selected members, results and loadcases.
+Steel Frame Design Results From this dialog, selections can be made in order to create a summary of steel frame design check results for all or selected members, results and loadcases.
 To illustrate how a sub-set of results can be output, a previously created group of just the first floor beams is used.

-- In the 'From group' drop-down, select 1st Floor beams - Ensure 'All' available design checks are selected, for All Results, and for the Active loadcase. - Enter a name of First floor beams.
+- In the 'From group' drop-down, select 1st Floor beams - In the design checks panel, ensure 'All' available design checks are selected, for All Results, and for the Active loadcase. - Enter a name of First floor beams. - Click OK.